Caleb68864/ScoroMD/README.md

 ### Manual Installation
 1. Download the latest release from the [releases page](https://github.com/CalebBennett/ScoroMD/releases)
+2. Extract the zip file
-2. Extract the files to your Obsidian plugins folder:
+3. Copy the extracted folder to your Obsidian vault's plugins folder:
-   - Windows: `%APPDATA%\Obsidian\plugins\scoro-md\`
-   - macOS: `~/Library/Application Support/obsidian/plugins/scoro-md/`
-   - Linux: `~/.config/obsidian/plugins/scoro-md/`
+   - Open your Obsidian vault
+   - Go to Settings → Community plugins → Browse (folder icon)
+   - This opens your vault's plugins folder
+   - Paste the extracted folder here
-3. Restart Obsidian
+4. Restart Obsidian
-4. Enable the plugin in Obsidian's Community Plugins settings
+5. Enable the plugin in Obsidian's Community Plugins settings

 ## Configuration